July 3, 2021

 She and I talked while I drank and she worked on a diamond tile beadwork landscape.
 I told her I was supposed to meet the caterer (“Tell Jessica Annie says Hi”) and that I wasn’t sure where I was going to camp.
 Jessica had spoken to the mayor, who told her camping in the park was fine.
-But the town was having its July 4th celebration that night, so the park wasn’t a viable option. (“Go down by the bridge and you’ll see a road along the river,” Annie said.
+But the town was having its July 4th celebration that night, so the park wasn’t a viable option.
+Granger sits at the junction of Black’s Fork and Ham’s Fork Rivers.
+Annie suggested sleeping by Black’s Fork, just a hundred feet south of the store. (“Go down by the bridge and you’ll see a road along the river,” Annie said.
 “You can set up your tent down there.
 There’s a caboose down there, too, if you want a roof.
 If it’s locked, the combination is . . .”)

-Nothing about sleeping in a tent under a bridge appealed to me.
-I did what I could to put that exploratory expedition off as long as possible.
+Nothing about sleeping in a tent under a bridge—or in a dilapidated caboose—appealed to me.
+I was prepared to put that exploratory expedition off as long as possible.

 Once rehydrated, I emailed Jessica.
-She replied a short while later, saying she was at the restaurant (Antelope Crossing Pub), which was about a hundred yards down the street.
+She replied a short while later, saying she was at the restaurant (Antelope Crossing Pub), which was about a hundred yards up the street (opposite direction from the bridge).
 I could come by anytime.

-So I rode down, stopping along the way to take pictures of the Granger Stagecoach Station, a remarkably in tact building from the 1850s that stands in a lot that appears not to have been cleaned, maintained, nor improved since then.
+So I rode up, stopping along the way to take pictures of the Granger Stagecoach Station, a remarkably in tact building from the 1850s that stands in a lot that appears not to have been cleaned, maintained, nor improved since, well, 1851.
 Jessica was on the front deck of the Pub, standing at a grill.
 The pub itself has been closed for some time, partially due to Covid, I think.
 In the interim, Jessica has set up a successful business largely catering to the mining executives who seem to spend a lot of time in the area.

 [Fun fact: one of the products mined near Granger is trona, which is also mined near Death Valley.
 Southern Pacific dumped a trainload of Trona on San Bernardino when one of its train’s brakes failed and ran off the tracks, also igniting a pipeline.
 I worked on cases coming out of that incident back in my bad old corporate law days, and spent a lot of time driving between downtown LA and San Bernardino trying to save Southern Pacific from having to pay punitive damages.
 I can’t hear the word “trona” without recalling that period of my life.]

 Jessica was grilling vegetables, she explained, for the vegetable lasagne she was going to cook for me.
-Now, picture that: out here in the wilds of Western Wyoming, where a grilled cheese sandwich is the closest thing there is to a vegetarian dish, a women is grilling fresh vegetables for the dinner she has decided to make for me.
+Now, picture that: out here in the wilds of the Green River Basin in western Wyoming, where a grilled cheese sandwich is the closest thing there is to a vegetarian dish, a women is grilling fresh vegetables for the dinner she has decided to make for me.
 Does it get any better than that?